pimotte/nomic/README.md

 Mutable Rules
 -------------

-**303** A player may have an infinite number of concurrent turns.
-A player may start a turn regardless of the state of their other turns.

-**202** One turn consists of proposing one rule-change and having it voted on.

 **203** A rule-change is adopted if and only if at least a simple majority of the players votes in favour of the rule-change.